Mold Testing and Bacteria Testing

 Distinguishing mold from efflorescence

-Inflorescence: Could be mistaken for white mold
+Inflorescence Could be mistaken for white mold

 Salts and minerals leaching out of concrete basements or walls form a white, powdery crystals called efflorescence.
 Sometimes it may be difficult to visually distinguish between efflorescence and mold.
 However, since efflorescence is caused by water problem there are chances of mold growth too.